Vrushali-vip/search_application/README.md

 Brief description of the project.
   The search application project appears to be a web application developed using React.js.
 Here's a brief overview based on the provided information:

-Objective: The objective of the project seems to be building a search application that allows users to search for countries based on their currency codes.
+Objective: The objective of the project is to be building a search application that allows users to search for countries based on their currency codes.
 Users can input a currency code (e.g., INR, EUR) into the search bar, and the application will filter and display countries that use the specified currency.

 Technologies: The project utilizes the React.js library for building user interfaces.
 It may also include additional libraries or tools such as react-icons for displaying icons and potentially other npm packages for managing state, handling routing, or styling components.